Ireland in 2057: Projections using a Geographically Diverse Dynamic Microsimulation: Methods

 \subsection{Mortality and Ageing}

 The mortality rates in 2016 for both sexes and each single year of age up to 105 years old are used to calculate each individual’s chance of dying in a year.
-In accordance with the CSO’s population projections, mortality rates are assumed to have improved by 2.5\% each year from 2016.
+In the CSO's regional population projections, life tables from 2017-2019 were estimated and used as the base mortality rates for 2022.
+These estimated tables were not made available, so they were estimated in SEMIPro by adjusting the rates until the initial numbers of deaths aligned closely to the values from the DCM.
 There is then a linear decrease from 2.5\% improvement to 1.5\% improvement from 2022 to 2047.
 After 2047, the mortality rate improvement remains constant at 1.5\% per annum.
 However, no improvement is projected for those above the age of 100.
 Also, for individuals between 90 and 100, the annual improvement in mortality rate is scaled according to the person’s age’s distance between 90 and 100.
 For example, a 95 year old would experience a 1.25\% improvement in their mortality rate if the general improvement rate was 2.5\% as 95 is halfway between 90 and 100, and 1.25\% is halfway between a 2.5\% improvement and a 0\% improvement.

+As in the CSO's regional projections, a regional variation is not applied to mortality assumptions or rates.
+This is due to ``the relatively small number of deaths in some regions, combined with the relatively small impact of regional differentials in the number of deaths'' \citep{cso2023projections}.

 When a person dies, they are removed from their ED’s population and all references to them from other people are deleted.
 This means the deceased is removed from their children’s list of parents and their parents’ list of children.
 If the deceased has left a widow(er), the widow(er)’s ``spouse'' attribute is also deleted, and their marital status is set to Widow(er) (WID).